BitcoinDesign/Guide/guide/getting-started/why-design-for-bitcoin.md

 ## Join a global community

 Design and build experiences with friends and strangers.
-[Participate]({{ '/contribute/' | relative_url }}) in or even help lead one of the fastest growing design ecosystems in the world.
+[Participate]({{ '/contribute/' | relative_url }}) in or even help lead one of the fastest-growing design ecosystems in the world.

 ---